 The following constraints apply to all Scheduled Tasks.

 There is a set of APIs that cannot be used by any Scheduled Task.
 Using these APIs either will cause an exception to be thrown at run time or will cause the application to fail certification during submission to Store.
 For the list of restricted APIs, see Unsupported APIs for background agents for Windows Phone 8.

 Memory usage cap

-Periodic agents and resource-intensive agents can use no more than 11 MB of memory at any time.
-Audio agents are restricted to 15 MB.
-If a Scheduled Task exceeds this memory cap, it is terminated immediately.
+Periodic agents and resource-intensive agents can use no more than 20 MB of memory at any time on devices with 1 GB of memory or more.
+On lower-memory devices, the limit is 11 MB.
+Audio agents have the memory caps described below.
+If a Scheduled Task exceeds these memory caps, it is terminated immediately.

 When running under the debugger, memory and timeout restrictions are suspended.
 You can use the ApplicationMemoryUsageLimit API to query the memory limit for both foreground applications and background agents.

 Reschedule required every two weeks

 Use the ExpirationTime property of the ScheduledTask object to set the time after which the task no longer runs.
 This value must be set to a time within two weeks of the time when the action is scheduled with the Add(ScheduledAction) method.
 When the application associated with the task is run in the foreground, it may reschedule the task and reset the expiration time to up two weeks from the current time.